We know your passion for your instrument or voice is a big part of what makes you you.

 Julie Rochus, BMus ’08

 The Laurier guitar program is very supportive and welcoming to new students.
-Although we have very high standards for musicianship, technique and creativity, we pursue these goals in a spirit of amicable competitiveness and genuine interest.
-Guitar students are directed to a practical awareness of all or most contemporary and historical classical styles.
+Although we have high standards for musicianship, technique and creativity, we pursue these goals in a spirit of amicable competitiveness and genuine interest.
+Guitar students are directed to a practical awareness of all or most contemporary and historical classical styles through weekly lessons and masterclasses.

 Canadian Guitar Quartet